search icon

 • Who manages the close corporation (i.e., shareholders or the board of directors)

-• The close corporation’s governance documents (like bylaws and Articles of Incorporation)
+• The close corporation’s governance documents (like the bylaws and Articles of Incorporation)

 Starting and running a business is hard, and there is a lot more to it than inspiration alone.
-That’s why we put together our robust template library.
-Our easy-to-use guides help you create your important business documents.
+That’s why ZenBusiness put together its robust template library.
+These easy-to-use guides help entrepreneurs create their important business documents.

 Close Corporation Benefits (and Disadvantages)